Drewsey, Oregon: Education

-Drewsey Elementary School is in Drewsey.
+Drewsey Elementary School, of Drewsey School District 13, is in Drewsey.
 It serves children in kindergarten through grade 8.
+In 1985, the enrollment was 20.
+That year, Drewsey elementary used commodity foods as its main foodservice.
+The foods chosen by the school differed from foods served in urban areas at the time, as ranching communities in Oregon had emphasis on food like casseroles as well as roasted and stewed dishes.
+The school, prior to 1985 had made daily snacks, and in 1985 served desserts and used peanuts as an occasional snack.

-Pine Creek Elementary School also has a Drewsy address.
+Pine Creek Elementary School, of Pine Creek School District 5, also has a Drewsy postal address.
 In 1969 Pine Creek Elementary had 8 students.
+In 1985, Pine Creek students heated lunches brought from their residences in the school microwave, instead of having school-served lunches.

 High school students are zoned to Crane Union High School, of Harney County Union High School District 1J.

 Harney County is not in a community college district but has a "contract out of district" (COD) with Treasure Valley Community College.
 TVCC operates the Burns Outreach Center in Burns.

 Infrastructure

 Transportation

-In the 21st century, Drewsey is a stop on the Eastern Public Oregon Intercity Transit (POINT) bus line between Bend and Ontario.
-It makes one stop per day in each direction.
+In the 21st century, there is an unmanned park-and-ride bus stop 2 mi south of Drewsey on Route 20 at Drewsey Road, of the Eastern Public Oregon Intercity Transit (POINT) bus line between Bend and Ontario.
+The bus makes one stop per day in each direction.

 Two roads for cars and trucks lead to the community.
 Drewsey Road links Drewsey to Route 20, to the south.
 Drewsey Market Road connects to rural locations to the west along the Malheur River.

+Healthcare

+In 1989, Nellie Nix of The Bulletin described the catchment area of Harney District Hospital in Burns as being Harney County.
+In 2005, Harney District Hospital provided a traveling doctor in a mobile trailer for southern parts of the county, which included Drewsey.